zeyuz35/zeyuz35.github.io/_pages/about.md

 # About

-PhD Candidate at Monash University, Depart of Econometrics and Business Statistics, supervised by Bonsoo Koo and Benjamin Wong.
+PhD Candidate at Monash University, Department of Econometrics and Business Statistics, supervised by Bonsoo Koo and Benjamin Wong.

 My research interest lies in high dimensional factor models, structural breaks, and econometric theory for macroeconomics.